charlielobster/CUDA_NekRS/README.md

       sudo snap install --classic code # Visual Studio Code sudo apt install timeshift # Timeshift System Recovery

-This would be a great time for a Restore Point!
+This is a great time for a Restore Point!

 Topology